Seaway Mall: History

 The former Sears is now split in half; half is occupied by a Staples, while the other half is operated by the Canadian discount store Hart.
 In 2016, fashion chain Nygård International joined Seaway Mall with their store Alia N' Tanjay.
 In 2018, clothing brand Nygård announced the launch of a new concept store – Nygård Plus – located at Seaway Mall.
 This is the first Nygård Plus store in Canada, carrying plus-sized clothing from Nygård’s brands Alia, TanJay & Nygård Slims.
 In 2017 casual dining restaurant chain Mr. Mikes opened its first location in Ontario on the Seaway Mall grounds.
 The Welland Public Library moved into Seaway Mall with a full-service public library which opened on June 27, 2017, in former mall space.
 A Booster Juice in the former Garage and a sushi restaurant in the former Ardene are some new tenants which were completed by the end of 2017.
 In 2016, the jewellery store Envi Boutique and Modern Vision Family Fitness Facility, which used to be located in a small space (a former billiards lounge) above the movie theatre.

+In 2023, local martial arts academy Welland Taekwondo opened a second location in the mall.

+In popular culture

+Seaway Mall gained national attention when a flash mob was filmed singing the Hallelujah Chorus in the food court in November 2010.
+A video of the event went viral on YouTube, gaining 14.4 million views in less than a month.
+On 8 December, Canada AM broadcast a live performance from the same food court, drawing a crowd of about 500 people.

+Welland was the site of the first scene filmed for the movie Meatballs.
+Actor Bill Murray appears in front of the Kmart at Seaway Mall.